 Elizabeth Seja Min, Facilitative Leader, Consultant and Executive Coach

 Elizabeth Seja Min has over 20 years communicating with heart, raising capital, developing leaders, and creating cultures that bring out an organization's best.
 She's held executive roles in four nonprofits, and been consultant, coach and facilitator to 150+ projects.
 An early adopter of design thinking, accelerated learning and neuroscience-based communications, she's helped clients in 14 countries reliably apply these approaches, particularly in resource development and strategic communications, which is some of her favorite work.

 In addition to working with AFP Golden Gate, Elizabeth is the year-around facilitator for the social enterprise New Day Films.
-She is also core faculty with Spring Strategies' international program Financial Resilience for Social Change, and executive coach for clients of the Women's Leadership Institute.
+She is core faculty with Spring Strategies' international program Financial Resilience for Social Change, a consultant with Roadmap serving clients nationally, and executive coach for clients of the Women's Leadership Institute.
 She's among the first worldwide certified in Conversational Intelligence, and is a Certified Integral Coach.
 As a coach and consultant, she works with leaders and their teams across the rights and justice landscape.